HuseyinTurhan/MySolutions/README.md

 # Hacker Rank Solutions

-This jupyter notebook will include all my hackerrank solutions.
+This jupyter notebook will include all my hackerrank solutions with Python.
 The results will be added day by day since they will be solved.

 When I couldn't find the problem solution, I have been checking the discussion part at Hacker Rank,